-James Bond - Watch Order: Roger Moore Era
+James Bond Movies: Roger Moore Era

 Roger Moore's lighter, more humorous interpretation of James Bond embraced the franchise's campier elements.
 These films feature increasingly elaborate gadgets, exotic locations, and tongue-in-cheek humor that defined Bond for the 1970s and early 1980s.